babldev/camera-cli/README.md

 ## Customize your camera from the CLI

 For some reason, Logitech C920 [settings won't save](https://www.reddit.com/r/Twitch/comments/b5uw68/c920_settings_wont_save/) using their provided Mac [Camera Settings](https://support.logi.com/hc/en-us/articles/360024849133--Downloads-HD-Pro-Webcam-C920) app.
+I built this script as a faster alternative to using the app.

-Running this script:
+This script currently:
 - Disables auto-focus
 - Sets focus to minimum value